Novum

 Novum (Latin for new thing) is a term used by science fiction scholar Darko Suvin and others to describe the scientifically plausible innovations used by science fiction narratives.

+Frequently used science fictional nova include aliens, time travel, the technological singularity, artificial intelligence, and psychic powers.

 Origin

 Suvin learned the term from Ernst Bloch, whose work is cited frequently in Metamorphoses of Science Fiction.

 Suvin argues that the genre of science fiction is distinguished from fantasy by the story being driven by a novum validated by logic he calls cognitive estrangement.
 This means that the hypothetical "new thing" which the story is about can be imagined to exist by scientific means rather than by magic, i.e., by the factual reporting of fictions and by relating them in a plausible way to reality.